-- Failure to propose a Master's thesis or Approved Alternative by the end of the 2nd year. - Failure to pass qualifying exam by the end of the Fall semester of the 3rd year. - Failure to defend a Master's thesis or Approved Alternative by the end of the 3rd year. - Failure to successfully pass the comprehensive exams by the end of the 4th year. - Failure to successfully propose a dissertation by the end of the 5th year.
+- Failure to propose a Master's thesis or Approved Alternative by the end of the second year. - Failure to pass qualifying exam by the end of the fall semester of the third year. - Failure to defend a Master's thesis or Approved Alternative by the end of the third year. - Failure to successfully pass the comprehensive exams by the end of the fourth year. - Failure to successfully propose a dissertation by the end of the fifth year.

 It is recognized that individual situations may involve deviations from the ideal time frame.
-Deviations greater than a semester should be addressed in your advisor's annual evaluation letter, including a statement as to why the deviation occurred and a specific plan for getting back on track.
+Deviations greater than a semester should be addressed in your adviser's annual evaluation letter, including a statement as to why the deviation occurred and a specific plan for getting back on track.